Democratic reform of Myanmar’s security sector: some signs of progress but much work ahead7 November 2019

 Myanmar’s security sector could develop in multiple ways.
 There are no guarantees that it will become more democratic, more accountable or less violent.
 Aung San Suu Kyi and other civilian leaders have carved out more space for civilians to influence security and justice affairs than has been seen since 1962.
 Meanwhile, a much livelier political and civic space has emerged, allowing influence to a wider circle of organisations and individuals.

-These important institutional and cultural shifts could lay the foundations for more comprehensive change, but only if the many civilians who are pushing for democracy and peace continue to increase their power in relation to the military and remain committed to transformative change.
+These important institutional and cultural shifts could lay the foundations for more comprehensive change, but only if the many civilians who are pushing for democracy and peace continue to increase their power in relation to the military and remain committed.
 There is always a risk that civilian leaders will adopt the cultures and practices of their military predecessors simply due to institutional inertia and because that is the only type of politics they have ever known.
 But there are opportunities to make change happen, and pro-democrats in government, civil society, the media and other sectors all have critical roles to play.
 International organisations and governments can also provide expertise and resources to support such efforts.

 The struggle is best viewed realistically as a multi-decade process.
 When speaking in Singapore, Aung San Suu Kyi insisted – as she has done regularly since the 1980s – that her movement will not “encourage the kind of revolutions that turn the country upside down.
 We have to do this through negotiation and step by step…We will be patient but we will be persistent.”
 The security and justice sectors have been developed over nearly two centuries of oppressive rule and will not be transformed overnight.
 What matters is that the hard work continues and that progress is being made.